sunfounder/3in1-kit/README.md

 ## Update:

 2023-09-11:
-- add the links of components
+- Add the links of components
+- Add a language translation file

 2023-09-07: